shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 ## 8. Where we are today and looking forward…

 Nowadays, there exists an array of initiatives aimed at open-sourcing many large state-of-the-art pre-trained models.
 These models can be fine-tuned to perform various NLP-related tasks like *sequence classification*, *extractive question answering*, *named entity recognition* and *text summarization* (to name a few).

-NLP is advancing at an incredible pace and is giving rise to global communities dedicated to solving the world’s most important problems through language understanding.
+NLP is advancing at an incredible pace and is giving rise to global communities dedicated to solving the world's most important problems through language understanding.

-Stay tuned to this series to learn more about the awesome world of NLP as we share more on the latest developments, code implementations and thought-provoking perspectives on NLP’s impact on the way we interact with the world.
-It’s an extremely exciting time for anyone to get into the world of NLP!
+Stay tuned to this series to learn more about the awesome world of NLP as I share more on the latest developments, code implementations and thought-provoking perspectives on NLP's impact on the way we interact with the world.
+It's an extremely exciting time for anyone to get into the world of NLP!